-Our philosophy on sexual health is to make accessible the latest research about what helps and what hinders sexual health and love so that everyone can improve his and her love life.
+Our philosophy on sexual health is to make the latest research about what helps and hinders sexual health accessible to a wide audience so that everyone can improve his and her love life.
 It is based on the World Health Organisation’s definition of sexual health:

 “…a state of physical, emotional, mental and social well-being in relation to sexuality; it is not merely the absence of disease, dysfunction or infirmity.
 Sexual health requires a positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences, free of coercion, discrimination and violence.
 For sexual health to be attained and maintained, the sexual rights of all persons must be respected, protected and fulfilled.”
 (WHO, 2006a)

 The brain’s reward system evolved to drive us to natural rewards such as food, bonding and sex to promote our survival.
 Today, technology has produced ‘supernormal’ versions of those natural rewards in the form of junk food, social media and internet pornography.
 Our brains have not evolved to cope with the overstimulation this has caused.
 Society is experiencing an epidemic of behaviourial disorders and addictions that threaten our health, development and happiness.